Scorbus

-In fandom, Scorbus, also known as Albus Potter/Scorpius Malfoy, is the pairing of the fictional characters Albus Severus Potter and Scorpius Malfoy, major characters in the 2016 play Harry Potter and the Cursed Child from the Harry Potter franchise.
+In the Harry Potter fandom, Scorbus, also known as Albus Potter/Scorpius Malfoy, is the pairing of the fictional characters Albus Severus Potter and Scorpius Malfoy, who have major roles in the 2016 play Harry Potter and the Cursed Child.
 It is a form of shipping.
-The two characters were initially only friends canonically.
-A later revision to the play following accusations of queerbaiting made their relationship more explicitly romantic.
+The two are depicted as friends in the original script, though later revisions have made their relationship more explicitly romantic, following accusations of queerbaiting.

 Background

-The play revolves around the relationship between the two characters, who are 11 when the play begins and 15 by the end.
-Albus is the son of Harry Potter while Scorpius is the son of Harry's enemy Draco Malfoy.
+The play revolves around the relationship between Albus and Scorpius, who are 11 when the play begins and 15 by the end.
+Albus is the son of Harry Potter while Scorpius is the son of Harry's frenemy Draco Malfoy.
 The two first meet on the train to Hogwarts, where Albus and Rose Granger-Weasley find Scorpius sitting alone in a compartment.
 Albus offers to sit with him while Rose avoids Scorpius due to him being the son of Draco.
 They are later both sorted into Slytherin.
 As the years pass, Albus struggles with being unpopular and Scorpius, who suffers from rumours implicating him as the son of Lord Voldemort, is the only person in whom he can confide.
 When Albus hugs Scorpius, the latter states: "Hello.
 Um.
 Have we hugged before?
 Do we hug?"
 After Albus returns from his first time-travelling trip with Scorpius injured, Harry tells him to stay away from the latter.
 Albus refuses to do so, calling Scorpius his "best" and "only" friend.
 Harry then uses the Marauder's Map to track Albus, forcing him to avoid Scorpius.
 They eventually meet in the library, where Albus calls Scorpius kind to the "depths of [his] belly, to the tips of [his] fingers" and the "best" person he knows.
 The two hug again and smile at each other afterward.

 Aja Romano of Vox writes: "In the play, the two boys are utterly devoted to each other.
 They exchange long, sensual hugs.
 They’re jealous of competing relationships and unwilling to be separated from one another."
 In one scene, Scorpius witnesses Albus engaged in conversation with a girl and the script notes that "part of him likes it and part of him doesn't."
 In another, Scorpius' love for Albus is compared by a character to that of the canonically romantic adoration character Severus Snape had for Lily Potter.
 However, Scorpius instead expresses romantic interest in Rose, who mildly reciprocates his advances by the end of the play.